AngleProtocol/angle-docs/guides/app-guides/trade/leverage.md

 The [Angle Borrowing module](/borrowing-module/README.md) lets you borrow agEUR from crypto collateral **on different chains** and use it to **leverage your exposure to your collateral**.

 When borrowing agEUR, you can directly swap the borrowed agEUR into more of the token originally used as collateral to leverage your exposition in the same transaction.
-Follow this guide to learn how.

 ## Add collateral & get leverage